Growing broccoli and strawberries indoors

 1. Use baby plants, not seeds.
 Even commercial farms do this.

-2. It takes 4-5 weeks to start producing berries.
+takes 4-5 weeks to start producing berries.

 3. Strawberries can be grown as annuals or perennials (you can pull them out and discard after one season of crop, or nurture them as a perennial crop if your setup is good for that).
 You can get 3-5 years of production out of a strawberry plant.
 Cut off the runners that arise to keep the plant compact and productive.
 After it quits bearing, cut the plant down to 2-3 inches and let it go dormant for a while.
 This is why a lot of folks use vertical towers specially dedicated to a strawberry patch.
 Check out the two links at the bottom for more info on strawberries.